 Most importantly the habits we train in our youth carryover to adult behavior and the healthy habits established in myofunctional therapy keep the teeth and jaw in alignment to allow for proper lifelong function.
 This many times eliminates or reduces the need for orthodontic intervention as when the face forms properly the teeth are much more likely to come in straight.

 Passive myofunctional therapy is also a form of therapy that includes the use of oral appliances, such as Myobrace, to reinforce the goals of myofunctional therapy.
 Used together these therapies have been proven successful in early intervention orthodontic treatment, a more stable less invasive and healthy alternative to straight teeth and optimal airway development.

 Myofunctional therapy is a well-known researched and used treatment in Brazil, Europe, and the USA, particularly Stanford University.
-At Rock Valley Dental was the first office in the tristate area to have in house myofuctional therapy.
+We are proud to say Rock Valley Dental was the first office in the tristate area to have in house myofuctional therapy.
 Early on hosting one of the most recognized myofunctional therapists in the midwest, Patricia Brinkman-Falter, at our office was foundational to our practice.
-Patricia is a national speaker on myofunctional therapy amongst other topics and is very versed in airway, tongue tie, and overall oral development knowledge, and was intstrumental in the training and transition to airway focused dentistry in our office.
+Patricia is a national speaker on myofunctional therapy amongst other topics and is very versed in airway, tongue tie, and overall oral development knowledge, and was instrumental in the training and transition to airway focused dentistry in our office.
 Patricia works primarily in Lincoln, NE and you can learn more about her services at: www.nebraskamyo.com.
 As the movement continued, we now have had many area speech therapists become certified in our area.
 At Rock Valley Dental we are very fortunate to be surrounded by some new and upcoming myofunctional therapists.